EternityX/DEADCELL-CSGO/README.md

 To import a profile, just copy all of the profile data and press **Import**.
 Make sure to save your profile by entering a name and pressing **Save**.

+### Why does "Generating code..." take forever when building the project?
+Most likely an issue with Visual Studio 2017, you can wait it out or use Visual Studio 2019 instead.

+### Why does the ESP flicker?
+Disable multi-core rendering in your CS:GO video settings.

+### Why does moving the menu crash the game?
+Disable multi-core rendering in your CS:GO video settings.

 ### How do I open the menu?
 Press `INSERT`.